-LEBANON WATER QUALITY REPORT 2023
+LEBANON WATER QUALITY REPORT 2024

-We are pleased to present to you the Annual Water Quality Report (Consumer Confidence Report) for the year, for the period of January 1 to December 31, 2023.
+We are pleased to present to you the Annual Water Quality Report (Consumer Confidence Report) for the year, for the period of January 1 to December 31, 2024.
 This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
 (Este informe contiene información muy importante sobre su agua potable.
 Tradúzcalo o hable con alguien que lo entienda bien).
 For more information regarding this report, contact Matt Hutton at 765-482-8751.
 Each year, Lebanon Utilities conducts thousands of tests on the drinking water we serve you to make sure it is safe.
 The format of this report follows the guidelines set by the United States Environmental Protection Agency (USEPA) as part of the Safe Drinking Water Act.
 The USEPA requires all public water providers to deliver this information to all customers on an annual basis in a single report that provides water quality data to the public in an understandable manner.
 We are pleased to provide you with the results of these tests.
 Listed below are detected contaminants in Lebanon's drinking water in 2023.
 All are below allowed levels.
 We don't list hundreds of other contaminants for which we tested that were not detected.
+"Our system collected samples under the U.S. EPA Unregulated Contaminants Monitoring Rule (UCMR) for 29 PFAS compounds and Lithium.
+This monitoring is being conducted so the EPA can receive occurrence data for these compounds to determine what additional compounds may need to be regulated in drinking water.
+We collected samples in 12/2024 not detect any of the compounds.
+If you would like to view our results, contact our office at 765-482-8851.
 The most important information contained in this report is that our drinking water quality continues to meet all state and federal regulations.
 We are committed to providing the highest quality drinking water to our customers.
 Our laboratory tests our water at the wellhead, at various stages of treatment and within the distribution system for bacteria and a wide range of inorganic and organic chemicals.
 In fact, we test our drinking water for far more chemicals than required and at a frequency far in excess of local, state and federal regulations.
-Because of these stringent safeguards, we can reassure all our customers that the water we deliver to them meets all drinking water standards and guidelines.
+Because of these stringent safeguards, we can reassure all our customers that the water we deliver to them meets all drinking water standards and quidelines.
 This Drinking Water Quality Report contains extensive water quality information.

-Water Quality Characteristics Secondary Contaminants Collection Date Units Min Max Avg MCL MCLG Likely Source of Contamination Comaminante Year Total Hardness 2023 267 ppm tested on 5/24/2023 n/a n/a Erosion of Natural Deposits equal to 15.60 grains Alkalinity (CaCO3) 2023 290 ppm tested on 5/24/2023 pН 2023 S.U.
+Water Quality Characteristics Secondary Contaminants Collection Date Units Min Max Avg MCL MCLG Likely Source Likely Source of Contamination Year Total Hardness 2023 267 ppm tested on 5/24/2023 n/a n/a Erosion of Natural Deposits equal to 15.60 grains Alkalinity (CaCO3) 2023 290 ppm tested on 5/24/2023 pН 2023 S.U.
 7.46 7.62 7.54 Sodium 2023 ppm 47 68 57.5 n/a n/a Erosion of Natural Deposits Chloride 2023 44 ppm teste ed on 5/24/2 2023 250 n/a Water additive used to control microbes.